ingridarreola/E484/README.md

 ## Sketchfab
 Have to get the embed link
 ```
-Click </> Embed button, then click on `Content` to seelct the options and select *Autostart* & maybe *Turntable Animation* for the World Map
+Click </> Embed button
+Then click on `Content` to seelct the options and select *Autostart* & maybe *Turntable Animation* for the World Map
 Copy the content of the *iFrame src=* the link after that

 ```